MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMOSPassphrase.md

 ### -MinimumLength

 Passwords must be at least `8` characters.
-To configure a greater minimum length for the password, use this parameter.​
+To configure a greater minimum length for the password, use this parameter.

 ```yaml
 Type: UInt64